 Pictured above: Gorgeous spirally lake tendrils.

 Today I woke up and was instantly propelled into a work out.
-I wasn’t working out though….I was filming segments for David Wolfe.
+I wasn’t working out though….I was filming segments for David Wolfe at his farm in Canada.
 It was great, because even though I didn’t get the thigh tone-age that comes with actually doing a workout, I was the quiet observer of very intense moments.

 Hearing Genesis Sunfire, David’s personal trainer, say things like “you’re probably going to get angry.
 You’re likely to experience sharp emotions as you blow past your thresholds.
 Be okay with this.
 This is normal.
 It’s part of the training.”
 I was wondering what the heck was going to happen.